-	MII is supported by direct funding from Virginia Tech and by industry through the MII Research Partner Program.
+MII is supported by direct funding from Virginia Tech and by industry.

 The purpose of MII is to unify Virginia Tech’s internationally recognized interdisciplinary program in macromolecular science and engineering.
 Graduate and undergraduate education in an interdisciplinary macromolecular science environment prepare Virginia Tech students for success in a variety of careers in the research, engineering, and technology enterprise.
 Students conduct basic and applied research in a unique cross-disciplinary environment which is often necessary to solve technologically important problems that often have relevance to answering specific industrial questions.

 MII is a university-wide institute and reports to the Office of Vice President of Research.
 It is guided by a Stakeholders Committee currently headed by the Director of the Institute for Critical Technology and Applied Science.